xavdid/advent-of-code/solutions/2020/day_4/README.md

     num_valid += 1
 ```

-This approach doesn't check that the 8 keys are the _correct_ ones, but that doesn't seem to be an isseue.
+This approach doesn't check that the 8 keys are the _correct_ ones, but that doesn't seem to be an issue.
 Looks like we can safely assume that if a key is present, it'll be one of the approved ones.

 ## Part 2

 Ah yep, there's values validation!

-Luckily, all the validation functions are pretty bytesize.
+Luckily, all the validation functions are pretty byte-sized.
 We can make a single little validator dict with python `lambda` functions.
 They're just like regular functions, but less syntax and restricted to a single expression:

 ```py
 VALIDATORS = {